 Do this exercise and have fun with it.
 You will be pleasantly surprised where it may lead.
 Do not allow yourselves to kill this idea off in your head without giving it a sincere go.
 You owe it to your inner genius who is just begging to emerge and lead you to the greatness you deserve because of You Are You.

-If you need a push to Take The Next Step, review my Free Videos on “Getting Stuff Done”, and raise your GSD Quotient sufficiently so that your progress naturally in the direction you desire to do.
+If you need a push to Take The Next Step, review my article on “Getting Stuff Done”, by taking the next step so that you progress naturally in the direction you desire.